MuriloLCN/Edu-Draw-Python/README.md

 #### 5. Call ```s.start(setup, draw, window_title)```

-Once you run this method on the instance you made for the SimpleDraw class, the simulation will start and keep running until you give it a halt command or close the window.
+Once you run this method on the instance you made for the EduDraw class, the simulation will start and keep running until you give it a halt command or close the window.
 You need to pass the ```setup()``` and ```draw()``` functions you made, and also a ```window_title``` to give the running window a name.

 The general structure of your form code may look something like this:

 ```
-from simpledraw import SimpleDraw
+from EduDraw import EduDraw

 def setup():
     # Setting up goes here...